 It’s a quick, painless process whereby the doctor inserts a cannula through the cervix (the neck of the uterus) and deposits the embryo.

-At IVF-Spain, except in exceptional cases, we recommend transferring a single embryo, since we have advanced technologies that enable us to select the embryo with most potential for implantation to guarantee a viable pregnancy.
+At IVF-Life, except in exceptional cases, we recommend transferring a single embryo, since we have advanced technologies that enable us to select the embryo with most potential for implantation to guarantee a viable pregnancy.

 After the transfer, the remaining good-quality embryos are vitrified for use in subsequent cycles, obviating the need for further stimulation and follicular puncture.